terminator3576/CryptiX/README.md

 5. **Nonlinear Hash Functions**
    - Introduce operations like modular exponentiation with a prime modulus to increase hash sensitivity to input changes.

+6. **Random module file**
+   - Create a file which handles randomness and gives a consistent result over runtimes

 ---

 ## 📋 Known Limitations